 Top 7 Challenges in Recruiting IT Talent

-It’s no secret that recruiting IT talent comes with its own unique set of challenges.
+It’s no secret that recruiting IT professionals comes with its own unique set of challenges.
 Couple those challenges with economic and industrial changes, and each year, IT recruiters have to learn to navigate totally new landscapes.
-This year is once again proving that the only constant in IT recruiting is change, and the need for tech talent is at an all-time high.
+This year is once again proving that the only constant in IT recruiting is change, and the need for tech talent is at an all-time high, especially within the actual software and tech industry.

 Here are seven of the top challenges recruiters face when looking for IT professionals right now: